rohanmahy/mimi-app-components/draft-mahy-mimi-app-components.md

 PreAuthData is the format of the `data` field inside the ComponentData struct for the Preauthorized Participants component in the `application_data` GroupContext extension.

-The Preauthorized users data structure is used to authorize external joins (external commits) and external proposals, and only when the requester does not already appear in the participant list.
+The Preauthorized users data structure is used to authorize external joins (external commits) and external proposals when the requester does not already appear in the participant list, or when a member explicitly tries to change its own role.
 This prevents an explicitly banned user from rejoining a group based on a preauthorization.

 When the rules in a Preauthorized users struct match multiple roles, the requesting client receives the first role which matches its claims.